-Science has demonstrated that supplementing with Boron increases testosterone levels in men and estrogen levels in menopausal women.
+Supplementing with Boron may increase testosterone levels in men and estrogen levels in menopausal women.
 Boron affects the metabolism of steroid hormones, and especially the sex hormones which may improve sex drive in men and women.

-Boron in the stomach reacts with hydrochloric acid to form Boric acid, which is then rapidly excreted in the urine, thereby reducing acid and helping to maintain a more alkaline pH, possibly relieving various acidic conditions.
+Boron in the stomach reacts with hydrochloric acid to form Boric acid, which is then rapidly excreted in the urine, thereby reducing acid and helping to maintain a more alkaline pH.

 Boron Deficiency Symptoms